cdot/Hotpot/README.md

 # Hotpot

-**Hotpot is no longer maintained** - I've moved to a new property that has a more sophisticated heating system, and at time of writing I don't need Hotpot any more.
+**Hotpot is no longer maintained** - it worked super-reliably for many years, but I've moved to a new property that has a more sophisticated heating system, and at time of writing I don't need Hotpot any more.

 Hotpot is a controller for a Y-plan central heating system, using node.js on Raspberry Pi.
 It piggybacks on the existing system so that